bochf/discrete/homework3/answers.md

 ### SOLUTION
 (a) The 1-bit strings that do not contain the pattern 00 are $\lbrace 0,1 \rbrace$, the 2-bit strings that do not contain the pattern 00 are $\lbrace 01, 10, 11 \rbrace$.
 For $n \ge 3$, the $n$-bit strings are formed by a $(n-1)$-bit string concatenate a "1" or "0".
 - If the string ends in "1", the preceding n-1 bits must be an $n-1$-bit string that does not contain "00".
 The number of such string is $S_{n-1}$.
-- If the string ends in "0", the preceding n-1 bits must be an string ends in "1".
-The number of such string is $S_{n-2}$.
+- If the string ends in "0", the preceding n-1 bits must be a string ending in "1".
+The number of such strings is $S_{n-2}$.

-From above analysis, we obtain the recurrence relation:
+From the above analysis, we obtain the recurrence relation:

 $$
 \begin{aligned}